-Proper care routines prolong the life of laboratory centrifuges significantly.
+Proper care routines prolong the life of Laboratory centrifuges significantly.
 Operators should inspect the rotor for corrosion or scratches after each use and clean with non-abrasive substances.
 The lid and chamber should be free from residue to prevent contaminations.
 Frequent lubrication of mechanical interfaces ensures effortless movement.
 Temperature and humidity control in the storage room protect internal parts against damage.
 A maintenance record helps track service time and early wear detection.
-Ongoing maintenance of these factors allows laboratory centrifuges to perform reliably for decades.
+Ongoing maintenance of these factors allows Laboratory centrifuges to perform reliably for decades.

 We’ve used this centrifuge for several months now, and it has performed consistently well.
 The speed control and balance are excellent.